johnrobertmcc/johnrobertmcc/README.md

 ### Hi there 👋 I'm J.R.!

-New York based software engineer with a love for all things JavaScript.
+New York based software engineer.

+Passionate about..
-Passionate about sustainability, animal enrichment, and clean, documented code.
+- clean, documented code,

-I'm skilled in React, Next, Vue, JavaScript, Node.js, Mongoose, SQL, MongoDB, CSS, HTML, Redux, Rails / Ruby, and plenty more.
+- sustainability,
+- animal enrichment
+- and plenty more of course

 Find me here:
 * https://www.johnrobertmcc.com/